telota/existance/README.md

 All installed instances are recorded in a central `csv` file.
 It is used by the mentioned `existctl` script and can be used for more tooling like monitoring as directory.
-It only holds the instances' name, id and the maximal allocatable memory for the JVM - name and id must never be changed.
+It only holds the instances' name, id and the maximal allocatable memory for the JVM - name and id must never be changed manually.

 A central paradigm is that an instance's id is used as the port that its Jetty is listening to.
 Hence the restriction of available ports is a transitive property of the id.
 As eXist-db should be run as unprivileged user, the use of unprivileged ports is implied.

 The id is also consumed by the `systemd` unit template, e.g. to disable the instance or rather service in this context:

     systemctl disable existdb@8001

 As the whole setup is targeted for production environments, an integrity testing and backup task is configured with each installation.
 To avoid heavy impact on a system's resources the tasks are spread with 15 minute intervals.
 The backups accumulate indefinitely, so be advised to regularly run something like

     find /opt -mindepth 3 -maxdepth 3  -path "*/backup/*" -mtime +7 -delete